status-im/nimbus-eth2/docs/the_nimbus_book/src/external-block-builder.md

 ## Command line

-External block building is enabled on both beacon node and [validator client](./validator-client.md) using the `--payload-builder=true` flag.
+External block building is must be enabled on both beacon node and [validator client](./validator-client.md) using the `--payload-builder=true` flag.

 Additionally, the URL of the service exposing the [builder API](https://ethereum.github.io/builder-specs/) must be provided to the beacon node: